Last editedOct 20233 min read

 The Direct Debit Guarantee rules

-- Notifications - customers must be notified in advance of each payment.
-Failure to follow notification requirements may result in a merchant being barred from the scheme.
-This is typically 10 working days before a payment is taken but a shorter notice period can be agreed.
+Notifications - Customers must be notified in advance of each payment.
+Failure to follow the scheme rules can result in refunds under the Guarantee (or even a merchant being barred from the scheme).
 See our guide to taking payments for more details.

-- Cancellations - customers can cancel a Direct Debit mandate at any time by contacting their bank.
+Cancellations - customers can cancel a Direct Debit mandate by contacting their bank.
+If any Direct Debit collections are made after the cancellation, a refund can be provided under the Guarantee.
 For more information see our guide to cancelling Direct Debit mandates.

 Each of the above protections are enforced by the banks and so form an intrinsic part of the Direct Debit scheme.
 Refunds and cancellations are processed by the payer's bank without prior discussion with the merchant.